Loading

 Best restaurants in Blenheim to brag about

-Posted by on
+Posted by Bella Vista on

 While Blenheim is a popular destination for wine-lovers, the town’s best kept secret is the number of critically acclaimed restaurants both centrally located and based in nearby vineyards.
-Some of the best places to eat in Blenheim are close to the motel so whether you’re a fine diner or a leisurely luncher, we’ve rounded up the best restaurants in Blenheim for your eating pleasure.
+Some of the best places to eat in Blenheim are close to the Blenheim motel so whether you’re a fine diner or a leisurely luncher, we’ve rounded up the best restaurants in Blenheim for your eating pleasure.

 Gramados

 Put this restaurant on your list of ‘Blenheim things to do’.
 Inspired by a small town in southern Brazil, Gramados blends the best of South American cuisine with the fresh flavours and produce of Marlborough.
 In Brazil, eating is not only about the food, but also the hospitality and this little restaurant is big on both!
-Ranked by critics as the best ‘everyday eats’ restaurant in New Zealand, the menu boasts authentic dishes like slow cooked pork belly with Brazilian guava sauce or a smoky black bean stew with spicy chorizo, pork ribs, Manuka smoked bacon.
+Ranked by critics as the best ‘everyday eats’ restaurant in New Zealand, the menu boasts authentic dishes like slow-cooked pork belly with Brazilian guava sauce or a smoky black bean stew with spicy chorizo, pork ribs, Manuka smoked bacon.
 Their famous Chocolate Volcano dessert might just tip you over.
 Stop it, we hear you say!
 With most mains under $40, you’re spoilt for choice with vegetarian and gluten-free options too.
 Make sure to book ahead, as even mid-week, this popular eatery is buzzing.

 Quench

-Close to the hotel, you’ll find Quench, one of the only places to eat in Blenheim with a happy hour from 4pm - 7pm if you just want to pop in for a drink.
+Close to the Blenheim motel, you’ll find Quench, one of the only places to eat in Blenheim with a happy hour from 4pm - 7pm if you just want to pop in for a drink.
 With a varied wine list and a classy low-key vibe, the menu highlights local fare with the knowledgeable team serving up hearty delicious meals ranging from the twice cooked Pork Belly to a tender Lamb Fillet.
 Don’t be surprised if happy hour turns into a long happy night especially on Fridays, when diners can wine, dine and tap their toes to live music.

 The Tamarind